5hojib/truelink/docs/configuration.md

 ## Example

-Here's an example of how to configure the `TrueLinkResolver` with a custom timeout and headers:
+Here's an example of how to configure the `TrueLinkResolver` with a custom timeout and max_retries:

 ```python
 import asyncio